 \subsection{Construction of {\dataset} Dataset}

 To enable multi-level alignment, we build the {\dataset} dataset with annotation-sequence pair set for protein design task.
-Specifically, we select all proteins with ``Domain'' entry in UniProtKB~\cite{10.1093/nar/gkac1052} to build {\dataset} dataset, resulting $129,727$ proteins.
+Specifically, we select the proteins with ``Domain'' entry in UniProtKB~\cite{10.1093/nar/gkac1052} to build {\dataset} dataset.

+However, since the biases within our training dataset will significantly impact the performance of {\method}, we limit our selection to protein-annotation pairs from a refined subset of UniProtKB, namely Swiss-Prot.
+Each entry in Swiss-Prot has been manually reviewed and supplemented with detailed information with protein function, structure, and interactions.
+Ultimately, the {\dataset} consists of 129,727 proteins.
+Moreover, in our alignment, we incorporate temperature \cite{wu2018unsupervised} to control the similarity scores of distribution between positive and negative pairs.
+An appropriate temperature can soften these scores, making the model less sensitive to noisy samples.
+This adaptability allows the learning process to focus more on meaningful correlations and reduce the impact of irrelevant variations, ultimately enhancing the PAAG’s robustness.

 The domain annotations are extracted by these ``Domain'' entries including the domain description and start \& end index of this domain.
 Additionally, we select four properties as the property annotations, that is, ``protein\_name'', ``organism\_name'', ``length'' and ``SIMLARITY''.
 The textual description is assembled by the template function $G$, which can accept any subset of annotation as input.
 More details, including the data examples are deferred in Appendix~\ref{appendix.dataset}.